thedynamiclinker/sudocode/lost+found/init/And He Called.md

 1: WHAT?!

 0: Yep.
 That's the C in ZFC.
 It's part of standard foundations.
+The machine code of mathematics.
 So Church writes his PhD dissertation being like "Maybe we can delete this code guys, it's kinda sketchy."

 ![[church-38.png]]